nicklockwood/FXForms/README.md

 - Added FXFormFieldSegue property for specifying a segue to perform when field is tapped
 - Added FXFormFieldTypePhone field type
 - Added FXFormOptionSegmentsCell class
+- Added FXFormFieldDefault for specifying a default value for form fields
 - Added ability to register cell and controller classes based on field value class as well as type
 - Fixed bug in stepper field where labels didn't resize after value change
 - Fixed bug where image preview in FXImagePickerCell would be displayed with incorrect width